danjesus/whishlist/README.md

 # whishlist
-A simple whishlist made with nodejs, express and postgresql
+A simple whishlist made with nodejs, express and postgresql, on top of ES6

 ### System Dependencies
 * NodeJs V6